Bill English: Prime Minister (2016–2017)

 At a press conference at the Beehive on 1 February 2017, English announced that the 2017 general election would be held on 23 September.
 The Prime Minister later confirmed that his party would approach ACT, United Future and the Māori Party if confidence and supply agreements were required to form a government following the election.
 In his second cabinet reshuffle on 24 April, English appointed Gerry Brownlee as his new Foreign Affairs Minister; he also promoted Nikki Kaye to the portfolio of Education Minister, and moved Mark Mitchell into the cabinet to become Defence Minister.
 The reshuffle was perceived as an election preparation.

-On 13 February 2017, English welcomed Australian Prime Minister Malcolm Turnbull to Wellington.
+On 13 February 2017, English welcomed Australian prime minister Malcolm Turnbull to Wellington.
 The two leaders reaffirmed their shared trade agenda, and discussed changes to the Australian citizenship pathway which will affect permanent residents originating from New Zealand.

 On 19 June, it was reported that Todd Barclay, who succeeded English as MP for Clutha-Southland, had clandestinely recorded one of his employee's conversations the previous year, and that John Key's leaders' budget was used to pay a confidential settlement after the employee resigned.
 English admitted that he had been aware of the illegal recording and the settlement, and thus implicated in the scandal.

 During the 2017 National campaign launch, English introduced a $379 million social investment package including digital learning academies for high school students, more resources for mathematics, and boosting support for teaching second languages in schools, and maintaining National Standards in the school curriculum.
 Prime Minister English also sought to defend National's financial management and economic track record and claimed that the opposition Labour Party would raise taxes.
 Early opinion polling had forecast a poor showing in the election for the Labour Party, but in early August 37-year-old Jacinda Ardern took over as Labour leader and seemingly energised younger voters.

-At the 2017 general election, National won the largest share of the party vote (44.4%) and the largest number of seats (56) in the House Representatives.
+At the 2017 general election, National won the largest share of the party vote (44.4%) and the largest number of seats (56) in the House of Representatives.
 However, National lacked enough seats to govern alone due to two of the party's support partners, the Māori Party and United Future, losing their parliamentary seats.
 In response, English stated that the party would be entering into talks to form a coalition with New Zealand First.
 Following talks with the two largest parties, New Zealand First entered a coalition arrangement with the Labour Party.
 English was succeeded as prime minister by Jacinda Ardern on 26 October.